devCrossNet/quaire/README.md

 # Why the name?

-Because I needed one and `questionnaire` is terrible to type.
+Because I needed one and `Questionnaire` is terrible to type.
 Let me know if you have a better one!

 # What use-case does it try to solve?